taylor-codes/codecademy/data-structures-and-algorithms-with-python/2-Nodes/1-nodes.md

 ## Recap
 - Nodes contain data, which can be a variety of data types
 - Nodes also contain links to other nodes
-    - If a node has no links, or if they are all null, you have reached the end of the path you were following
+    - If a node has no links, or if they are all `null`, you have reached the end of the path you were following
 - Nodes can be "orphaned" if there are no existing links to them